 The Company is exposed to commodity price risk.
 This arises from the sale of nickel and cobalt that is priced on, or benchmarked to, open market exchanges.
 The products are sold by MCC Ramu Nico Limited at prevailing market prices such as the London Metal Exchange (LME) and Metal Bulletin (MB).
 The products, predominantly nickel and cobalt, are provisionally priced, that is the selling price is determined preceding the month of shipment followed by an adjustment using the average price of the month of shipment after delivery to the customers.
-As at January 31, 2023, contracts for the physical delivery of commodities are carried in the MCC Ramu NiCo Limited statement of financial position at their realized prices.
-Derivative commodity contracts may be used by MCC Ramu NiCo Limited to align realized prices to manage risk exposure although at December 31, 2022 there were no derivative commodity contracts being used by MCC Ramu NiCo Limited.
+Derivative commodity contracts may be used to align realized prices to manage risk exposure although at the year end date there were no derivative commodity contracts being used.

-17. Capital Management
+18. Capital Management

 The Company's policy is to maintain a strong capital base so as to maintain investor and creditor confidence and to sustain future development of the business.
-The capital structure of the Company consists of shareholders' equity of \$90,748,102 at January 31, 2023 (January 31, 2022 - \$83,618,126).
+The capital structure of the Company consists of shareholders' equity of \$86,599,230 at January 31, 2024 (January 31, 2023 - \$90,748,102).

-There were no changes in the Company's approach to capital management during the period.
+There were no changes in the Company's approach to capital management during the year.
 The Company is not subject to any externally imposed capital requirements.

-18. Income Taxes
+19. Income Taxes